devlooped/json/src/JsonPoke/readme.md

 basically a string in MSBuild.
 As noted above, you can surround any of the item metadata values in double or single quotes to force them to be written as strings instead.

+The modified JSON nodes can be assigned to an item name using the `Result` task property, and will contain the item path (matching the `Query` plus the index if multiple nodes were modified) as well as the `Value` item metadata containing the raw JSON that was written.

 ## Sponsors